Olímpica metro station: History and construction

 Line B of the Mexico City Metro was built by Empresas ICA; Olímpica metro station opened on 30 November 2000, on the first day of the Ciudad Azteca–Buenavista service.
 The station was built at-grade level; the Olímpica–Plaza Aragón section is 709 m long, while the opposite section towards Ecatepec metro station measures 596 m.
-The station is partially accessible for people with disabilities as there are tactile pavings and braille signage plates.
+The station is partially accessible to people with disabilities as there are tactile pavings and braille signage plates.
 The pedestrian bridges that connect the access to the station are adapted for bicycles as a bicycle lane was built in 2015 on the adjacent median strip.
 The station's pictogram features the silhouette of the five interlocked Olympic rings as a reference to the colonia of the same name; the etymology of the word olímpica is related to the southern town of Olympia, Greece, and the Mount Olympus, in Northern Greece.

 From 23 April to 28 June 2020, the station was temporarily closed due to the COVID-19 pandemic in Mexico.
 The closure was protested by taxi drivers serving the station's area.

 Ridership

-According to the data provided by the authorities since the 2000s, commuters have averaged per year between 19,300 and 21,600 daily entrances in the last decade.
-In 2019, before the impact of the COVID-19 pandemic on public transport, the station had a ridership of 6,112,152 passengers, which was an increase of 244,639 passengers compared to 2018.
-In the same year, Olímpica metro station was the 109th busiest station of the system's 195 stations, and it was the line's eleventh-most used.
+According to the data provided by the authorities since the 2000s, and before the impact of the COVID-19 pandemic on public transport, commuters averaged per year between 16,700 and 20,400 daily entrances between 2013 and 2019; the station ridership was 6,112,152 passengers in 2019, which was an increase of 244,639 passengers compared to 2018.
+Also in 2019, Olímpica metro station was the 109th busiest station of the system's 195 stations, and it was the line's eleventh-most used.